surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

 - FX
   - Surge now has 4 send, insert-per-scene and insert-global effect slots
-  - Add AirWindows FX "Mackity", "MackEQ", "Chamber"
+  - Add AirWindows FX "Mackity", "MackEQ", "Chamber"; and the "Infinity" effect gets a clear parameter
   - A new "Spring Reverb" effect from the chow-dsp team
   - The new WaveShapers are available as a monphonic FX plugin
   - A new 'Mid/Side Tool' lets you go from stereo to midside and back at points in the FX chain